Revani (Semolina & Syrup Cake)

 METHOD

-Preheat oven to 180C and grease a (roughly) 22 x 32 cm baking tray (the Ikea Konsis is perfect.
+Preheat oven to 180C and grease a deep, 22 x 32 cm baking tin.

 Make the syrup so that it can cool down.
 Mix together the water and sugar in a saucepan with the cinnamon and rose water / orange blossom.

-Keep stirring and bring the syrup to boil, then turn down heat so that it simmers gently for about 10 mins.
-Turn off heat, add juice of 1/2 orange and stir.
+Keep stirring and bring the syrup to boil, then turn down heat, and add the orange slices, so that it simmers gently for about 10 mins.
+Remove the orange slices from the pan and to a plate to cool, then turn off the heat, add the juice of 1/2 orange and stir.
 Leave to one side.

 In a large bowl, whisk together the eggs and sugar quite vigorously until sugar dissolves well.
 Add the oil, orange zest and vanilla and yogurt and whisk for several minutes more.